-Exante Data LLC and Exante Advisors LLC (together “Exante” or the “Organization”) is obliged to protect the privacy of its friends, business and cooperation partners as well as other contact persons when processing their personal data.
+Exante Data Inc. and Exante Advisors Inc. (together “Exante” or the “Organization”) is obliged to protect the privacy of its friends, business and cooperation partners as well as other contact persons when processing their personal data.
 From May 2018 onwards, following the coming into force of the EU General Data Protection Regulation (“GDPR”), new measures for data protection within the European Union will be stipulated.
 Although Exante is regulated by the laws and practices of the United States of America, we take your privacy very serious and wish to comply with the highest standards.

 The purpose of this email is to inform you about the processing of personal data by Exante.
 Exante feels obliged to do so according to the GDPR.

 We continue to handle and safeguard your data as before.
 No measures are necessary at this time on your part should you not wish to remove yourself from our databases.